-The most distinctive feature of St. Joe State Park is the 2,000 acres of riding area for off-road vehicle (ORV) use.
-Trails wind through the wooded portions of the park, as well as through 800 acres of sand flats, an area created by the sandlike residue - or tailings - from the lead mining process.
+The most distinctive feature of St. Joe State Park is the riding area for off-road vehicle (ORV) use.
+Trails wind through the wooded portions of the park, as well as through the sand flats, an area created by the sandlike residue - or tailings - from the lead mining process.
 Signs clearly mark the boundaries of the ORV area, and all off-road vehicles must stay within these boundaries at all times.
 A staging area is available for parking and unloading vehicles.
 Snowmobiles are permitted during the winter months.
 For the convenience of ORV users, Campground 1 is located near the riding area with electric and basic sites, which are all reservable.
 Laundry facilities, modern restrooms, hot showers, a playground and a dumping station are located in the camping area.
 Trails from the campground to the ORV area provides access for unlicensed ORVs that are not permitted on park roads.

 In addition to the ORV area, St. Joe State Park offers a diverse mix of outdoor activities for the whole family.
 Hikers, equestrians and mountain bicyclists will enjoy the trails winding through the hills and across serene creeks.
 In addition, a paved bicycle trail is popular, with cross-country skiing allowed when the weather permits.
 For visitors who want to spend the night on the trail, five basic trailside sites are available.
 Equestrian campers and campers without ORVs can take advantage of the electric and basic sites in Campground 2.
 All campsites are reservable.